rcolistete/MicroPython_MLX90615_driver/README.md

 ### 4) Benchmarks

-When not stated, using MicroPython v1.12 firmware, with single float precision, default clock speed for the board and driver on internal flash memory.
+When not stated, using MicroPython v1.12 firmware, with single float precision, default clock speed for the board, driver on internal flash memory and wireless disabled.

 OOM = Out Of Memory (error), so the driver version can not fit in the available RAM.